naim-nsu/made-template/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Relationship between weather and insurance claims in Germany
+Relationship between weather and insurance claims in Germany.

 ## Main Question